Social Marketing – not to be confused with Social Media Marketing.

 - Recommended behaviours always have competition which must be understood and addressed;

-- The marketplace is constantly changing and so program effects must be regularly monitored and management must be prepared to rapidly alter strategies and tactics.
+- The marketplace is continually changing, and so program effects must be regularly monitored, and management must be prepared to alter strategies and tactics rapidly.

 The best examples of social cause marketing campaigns, which result in actual change, are the ones designed to shock, provoke, inform, and remind – all at once!